m-muecke/worldbank/README.md

 ## Overview

-The goal of worldbank is to provide a simple interface to the [World Bank API v2](https://datahelpdesk.worldbank.org/knowledgebase/articles/889392-about-the-indicators-api-documentation).
+The goal of worldbank is to provide a simple interface to the [World Bank Indicators API v2](https://datahelpdesk.worldbank.org/knowledgebase/articles/889392-about-the-indicators-api-documentation).
-The main difference to other packages is that it’s a modern implementation using the [httr2](https://httr2.r-lib.org) package without any other dependencies.
+The main difference to other packages is that it’s a modern implementation using the [httr2](https://httr2.r-lib.org) package and supports all available endpoints and parameters.

-The `worldbank` package provides a set of functions to interact with various endpoints of the World Bank API.
+The `worldbank` package provides a set of functions to interact with various endpoints of the World Bank Indicators API.
 Each function is designed to retrieve specific types of data, making it easier to access and analyze World Bank datasets.
 Below is an overview of the available endpoints and their corresponding functions in the package:

 - **Languages** (`wb_language`): Retrieves a list of all languages supported by the World Bank API.
 Useful for obtaining